The grant application process explained

 Who can apply?

-cartoon showing a flexible approach to fundingOur focus is to support small, grassroots organisations.
-As a general rule we will only consider an application from an organisation with a total annual income of under £500k per annum (this includes all income regardless of the source or purpose).
+cartoon showing a flexible approach to fundingWe support small, grassroots organisations.
+As a general rule, we will only consider an application from an organisation with a total annual income of under £500,000 per annum (this includes all income regardless of the source or purpose).
+However, occasionally a particular grant scheme may state in the fund guidance notes an application may be considered from a larger organisation.

 • Be locally led and run (including locally constituted and managed branches of national charities)